PhanNguyenHongNgoc/Team-UNB_ECCE-APP-CHALLENGE-2024/README.md

 ![MicrosoftTeams-image(4)](https://github.com/PhanNguyenHongNgoc/Team-UNB_ECCE-APP-CHALLENGE-2024/assets/59909619/6372e6bc-45ee-43f0-9c92-b6e70f985beb)

-3. Footprint Data Compilation and Urban Expansion Analysis: Historical footprint data sourced from Fredericton city archives spanning from 1631 to 2015 were collated and categorized into distinct periods to observe urban expansion trends.
+3. Footprint Data Compilation and Urban Expansion Analysis: Historical footprint data sourced from Fredericton city archives spanning from 1631 to 2024 were collected and categorized into distinct periods to observe urban expansion trends.
 The previously calculated building height data was directly integrated into the footprint polygons, facilitating the extrusion of 3D buildings.

 ![MicrosoftTeams-image(6)](https://github.com/PhanNguyenHongNgoc/Team-UNB_ECCE-APP-CHALLENGE-2024/assets/59909619/db5de4e1-ea4f-4164-add8-4dbc7d3cb9fc)

-4. Predictable Flood Model Integration: A flood model depicting the projected flood scenario for 2100, obtained from the GENB platform, with an average flood height of approximately 9 meters was incorporated.
-Consequently, a 3D flood model was developed, reflecting a 9-meter elevation increase in water levels.
+4. Predictable Flood Model Integration: A flood model depicting the projected flood scenario for 2100, obtained from the GENB platform, with an average water level of approximately 9 meters was incorporated.
+Consequently, a 3D flood model was developed, reflecting a 9-meter elevation in water levels by the year 2100.

 ![MicrosoftTeams-image(7)](https://github.com/PhanNguyenHongNgoc/Team-UNB_ECCE-APP-CHALLENGE-2024/assets/59909619/d211dbf6-bee2-4746-9b8a-11c826a5989a)